-How to Cite Your Reference Materials Using MLA 8 Format (NOTE: I cannot lay out the citations perfectly on this page/site -- the second and third lines should be indented in an entry...students will receive a handout with this information and they should have this in their binders.)
+How to Cite Your Reference Materials Using MLA 8 Format (NOTE: I cannot lay out the citations perfectly on this page/site -- the second and third lines should be indented in an entry...students will receive a handout with this information and they should have this in their language arts notebooks.)

 Citing a Web Source: Web-based article citations in your list of references generally use the following structure:

 Author Last Name, First Name, and Second Author First Name and Last Name.
 "Title of Article: Subtitle of article."
 Title of Website.
 Name of publisher.
 Date of publication, URL.